-Roma In Conversation: Ethel Brooks, George Eli, Petra Gelbart and Cristiana Grigore
+Roma in Conversation: Ethel Brooks, George Eli, Petra Gelbart and Cristiana Grigore

-Join Ethel Brooks, Professor and Chair of Women's, Gender, and Sexuality Studies at Rutgers University; teacher of Romani spiritualism, filmmaker, and author George Eli; ethnomusicologist, musician and music therapist Petra Gelbart and research scholar Cristiana Grigore of the Roma Peoples Project for a conversation on the subject of Romani knowledge production, collective memory and vision forward, building new narratives for the future.
-As members of the international Romani community, they bring their diverse perspectives on identity, activism, Romani survival and resilience, and on the impactful life and legacy of Stojka.
+The conversation will feature Ethel Brooks, Professor and Chair of Women's, Gender, and Sexuality Studies at Rutgers University; George Eli, teacher of Romani spiritualism, filmmaker, and author; Petra Gelbart, ethnomusicologist, musician, and music therapist; and Cristiana Grigore, research scholar at the Roma Peoples Project.
+As members of the international Romani community, they bring diverse perspectives on activism, Romani survival and resilience, and the power of reclaiming one's own story.

-This conversation is presented on ocassion of Ceija Stojka: Making Visible, our exhibition featuring the work of Roma artist, activist, writer, lyricist, and singer Ceija Stojka (1933-2013).
+This event is presented on ocassion of Ceija Stojka: Making Visible, our exhibition featuring the work of Roma artist, activist, writer, lyricist, and singer Ceija Stojka (1933-2013).
 Comprising more than sixty artworks, as well as a selection of sketchbooks, archival material, and documentary films made during Stojka’s lifetime, Making Visible explores the fullness of Stojka’s production as a visual artist, centered in her Roma life and heritage.
 Spurred by the resurgence of extreme right nationalism in Austria and abroad, and by her experiences as a Holocaust survivor, Stojka created works of profound beauty and horror that resonate today in strikingly contemporary terms.

 ASL interpreters will be available during this event.